hashgraph/hedera-services/docs/fees/automated-congestion-pricing.md

 The network focuses on the _most full_ bucket.
 If the most full bucket has `x%` of its capacity used, then congestion is simply taken to be `x%`.

-:bangbang:&nbsp; These congestion buckets are "filled" a little bit each time the network handles a consensus transaction; and they "drain" as consensus time passes---**not** clock time!
+:information_desk_person:&nbsp; These congestion buckets are "filled" a little bit each time the network handles a consensus transaction; and they "drain" as consensus time passes---**not** clock time!
 So a congestion bucket **does not** reflect how the HAPI gRPC service on a given node is being throttled; but just the rate at which the network is handling consensus transactions, relative to consensus time.

-## The `minCongestionPeriod` property
+## The minCongestionPeriod property

 We may not want the network to increase prices because of a very brief spike of traffic.
 The `minCongestionPeriod` gives us this control.
 It is